erikorlowski/cscie97/cscie97/asn2/Design.md

 autonumber

 actor User
-participant ModelServiceApiDriver
 participant ModelServiceApi
-participant Command as "Concrete Command" participant Obj as "Model Object"
+participant Command as "CommandParser" participant Obj as "Model Object"

-User -> ModelServiceApiDriver : Pass Command Script loop For Each Command in Script
+User -> ModelServiceApi : Pass Command Script loop For Each Command in Script
-    ModelServiceApiDriver -> ModelServiceApi : Create Command
-    ModelServiceApi -> ModelServiceApi : Classify Command
-    ModelServiceApi -> Command : <<Create>>\nAttempt to Create Command
+    ModelServiceApi -> Command : <<Create>>\nAttempt to Execute Command
+    activate Command
-    Command -> KnowledgeGraph : Update KnowledgeGraph
+    Command -> ModelServiceApi : Update Model Registries ModelServiceApi -> KnowledgeGraph : Update KnowledgeGraph
-    Command -> Obj : <<Create>>\nCreate Object(s)
-    Command -> Command : Execute Command
-    Command -> Obj : Act on Object(s)
+    Command -> Obj : Act on/Create Object(s)
-    Command -> ModelServiceApiDriver : Display Message
+    deactivate Command
 end
 @enduml
 ```
 __1:__ The user passes a command script file to the service.
-__2:__ The ModelServiceApiDriver parses the text of the command script file and passes it line by line to the ModelServiceApi.
+__2:__ The ModelServiceApi passes each command in the script, line by line to the CommandParser class.
-__3:__ The ModelServiceApi attempts to use the first part of the command and classify what type of command (e.g. definition, modification, viewing) to create.
-__4:__ Depending on the classification, the ModelServiceApi creates a specific type of command.
-This class then uses the remainder of the command text to validate the rest of the command.
+__3:__ The CommandParser calls on the ModelServiceApi to update its Model registries.
-__5:__ Update the KnowledgeGraph with the new objects created.
+__4:__ The ModelServiceApi updates the KnowledgeGraph with new relationships between Model Objects.
-__6:__ Create the objects required for this command.
-__7:__ Run the specific logic for the command to execute it.
-__8:__ The command uses or modifies the Model Objects as required.
-__9:__ Any messages that must be displayed to the user are delegated to the ModelServiceApiDriver class.
+__5:__ Objects are created and interacted with to perform the Command.

 ## Class Diagram
 The class diagram for the Housemate Model Service is shown below: